Tru Blu Racing has completed a hat-trick of victories at Wonthaggi, capturing a third straight and fourth overall win at the 24 hour GP.

 By the time the sun started to rise we had pushed our lead out to 25 laps over Trisled, with Platt Racing in third after suffering from some mechanical issues earlier in the race.
 At this point we were well in front of our riding schedule compared to previous races, largely due to an epic 2.5 hour stint from Matt in the early hours of the morning.
 With a number of 2 hour stint attempts hampered by various issues in the past, he decided he might as well stretch it out to an even 100km while the going was good.
 Why not?

 The last quarter of the race always seems to be helped along by the fact that the night stint has been dealt with, and with some relatively fresh legs still available, we were able to keep pushing hard to try and further the distance covered in 2013.
 When the chequered flag was dropped at 12pm, we had completed 10 more laps than our record from last year, which really capped off a great weekend of racing for the team.

 We would like to thank the event organisers for putting on a fantastic race once again.
 Wonthaggi is a special race for us, being the first event we ever competed in, and it’s great to see it getting bigger and better every year.

-Photos courtesy of Emily Platt and Michael Rogan.
+Photos courtesy of Emily Platt and Victorian HPV Series.